-The 6 Gulf Co-operation Council (GCC) states comprising the Kingdom of Saudi Arabia, the State of Kuwait, the Kingdom of Bahrain, the State of Qatar, the Sultanate of Oman and the United Arab Emirates announced the formation of the Customs Union with effect from January 1, 2003, eliminating customs duties for trade within GCC states as well as removing regulations and procedures which restrict trade within GCC.
-The new Customs Union results in unified customs duties.
+The 6 Gulf Co-operation Council (GCC) states, comprising the Kingdom of Saudi Arabia, the State of Kuwait, the Kingdom of Bahrain, the State of Qatar, the Sultanate of Oman and the United Arab Emirates, announced the formation of the Customs Union with effect from January 1, 2003, eliminating customs duties for trade within GCC states as well as removing regulations and procedures which restrict trade within GCC.
+The Customs Union results in unified customs duties.
 The GCC states have approved a unified customs tariff of 5% on CIF invoice price subject to certain exceptions.

-Contribution of Kuwait Foundation for the Advancement of Sciences (KFAS):
+Contribution to the Kuwait Foundation for the Advancement of Sciences (KFAS)

-Kuwaiti shareholding companies are required to contribute 1% of net profits, after transfer to the statutory reserve and the offset of losses brought forward, to KFAS which supports scientific research.
+The KFAS supports scientific research.
+Kuwaiti shareholding companies are required to contribute 1% of net profits, after transfer to the statutory reserve and the offset of losses brought forward, to the KFAS.

-National Labour Support Tax (NLST):
+National Labour Support Tax (NLST)

-The National Labour Support Tax (NLST) Law No. 19 of 2000 which came into force on May 21, 2001 to support and encourage Kuwaiti nationals to work in non-governmental institutions, was amended through Ministerial Resolution 24 of 2006 on April 23, 2006.
-In the year 2008, detailed executive rules and regulations were issued for administering the NLST law.
-It is mandatory for all existing Kuwaiti listed shareholding companies to register with the Ministry of Finance and apply for an NLST taxation card within 30 days of the date of listing on the Kuwait Stock Exchange.
-NLST is computed at 2.5% of annual net profits before the board of directors' remuneration, a contribution to the Kuwait Foundation for Advancement of Sciences, donations, grants, Zakat and National Labour Support Tax (NLST).
+The National Labour Support Tax (NLST) Law No. 19 of 2000, which came into force on May 21, 2001 to support and encourage Kuwaiti nationals to work in non-governmental institutions, was amended through Ministerial Resolution 24 of 2006 on April 23, 2006.
+In 2008, detailed executive rules and regulations were issued for administering the NLST Law.
+It is mandatory for all existing Kuwaiti-listed shareholding companies to register with the Ministry of Finance and apply for an NLST taxation card within 30 days of the date of listing on the Kuwait Stock Exchange.
+NLST is computed at 2.5% of annual net profits before the board of directors' remuneration, a contribution to the KFAS, donations, grants, Zakat and NLST.

-Zakat Law:
+Zakat Law

 Law No. 46 of 2006 concerning Zakat and the contribution of shareholding companies in the State of Kuwait's budget was issued on November 27, 2006.
 Ministerial resolution No. 58 of 2007 was issued on November 25, 2007 setting out executive regulations.
-Zakat law is applicable to all Kuwaiti shareholding companies excluding Government entities and foreign companies.
+Zakat Law is applicable to all Kuwaiti shareholding companies excluding Government entities and foreign companies.
 It is mandatory for all existing Public and Closed Shareholding Companies to register with the Ministry of Finance and apply for a Zakat taxation card within 30 days of the date of incorporation.
-Zakat is computed at 1% of annual net profits before the board of director's remuneration, a contribution to the Kuwait Foundation for Advancement of Sciences, donations, grants, Zakat and NLST.
+Zakat is computed at 1% of annual net profits before the board of directors' remuneration, a contribution to the KFAS, donations, grants, Zakat and NLST.

-Personal Taxation:
+Personal Taxation

-There is currently no tax on the personal income of individuals including salary income of employees.
+There is currently no tax on the personal income of individuals, including salary income of employees.

-Stamp duty, Property Tax, VAT / Sales Tax:
+Stamp Duty, Property Tax, VAT / Sales Tax